 Snails and slugs have a single ‘foot’, consisting of bands of muscle tissue that move in sequence to propel the beasts forward.
 They are quite fascinating creatures, having been around for well over 500 million years (!) and occurring all over the world in a bewildering range of species.
 The regular garden variants can live for over 15 years in captive conditions.

 To add to their alien sense of mystery: they are hermaphrodite.
-They do have sexual intercourse, but they are both male and female and so they fertilize each other while mating; which can last for up to half a day, incidentally.
+They do have sexual intercourse, but they are both male and female.
+So they fertilize each other while mating; which can last for up to half a day, incidentally.
 Oh yes, and they are slow.
 This is a real advantage for us humanoid growers, since they are quite unable to outrun us at about one millimetre per second.
 Having armed ourselves with knowledge, it is time to put a humane, ecologically sound stop to these intriguing little bastards chewing away at our crops.

 Stopping Snails in Their Tracks

 This one is a bit of a shocker.
 Snails and slugs will not cross a line of exposed copper wiring, because they receive a tiny electric shock whenever they touch the metal.
-No need to put the current on though; simply fencing off your plants with copper wiring on the ground or around the base of the pot will do the trick, in a non-lethal way.
+No need to put the current on though.
+Simply fencing off your plants with copper wiring on the ground or around the base of the pot will do the trick – in a non-lethal way.

 The permeable skin of molluscs makes them vulnerable to outside influences that cause dehydration.
-Contact with salt is decidedly unpleasant for these crawlies, because salt will drain the bodily fluids out of them.
+Contact with salt is therefore highly unpleasant for these slimey crawlies, because salt will drain the bodily fluids out of them.
 This is lethal, theoretically speaking, but killing them is not necessary if you draw lines of salt around the plants and areas you want to protect.
 Even if you happened to drink all your beer yourself by accident, you’ll probably have some salt to spare.
 Be careful not to sprinkle salt on flowerbeds or vegetable patches, though, as it will kill your vegetation if you do…

 - Backyard Bouncer

 Being a backyard bouncer takes some effort, but it’s an effective countermeasure if you have the time.
 Patrol your garden in the morning and look in all the cool, damp, and shady places.
 Lift up logs, rocks, and tiles and snatch any slug you see hiding underneath.
 Again, there is no need for genocide here; just collect them in a bucket and release them a few hundred metres from your garden.
 A great technique for anyone with annoying neighbours down the street!
-After doing this for about a week, possibly in combination with the methods described above, you’ll find your local slug and snail populations decimated, giving your Amsterdam Genetics darlings a fair chance at reaching full flowering maturity!
+After doing this for about a week, possibly in combination with the methods described above, you’ll find your local slug and snail populations decimated.
+Giving your Amsterdam Genetics darlings a fair chance at reaching full flowering maturity!